-The detailed test report of candidates available on HackerRank for Work highlights some key components that help hiring managers make a more informed decision on the candidate’s approach to solving the coding challenge.
+The detailed test report of candidates available on HackerRank for Work highlights some key components that help the hiring managers to make a more informed decision on the candidate’s approach to solving the coding challenge.
 Here is a quick guide that will help you understand these components better.
+This article will help you to understand the key components in a Candidate report.

 What is Code Quality?